AkhileshKumar10/Comprehensive-Superstore-Sales-Dashboard-in-Excel/README.md

 Developed an interactive and insightful dashboard using Excel to analyze superstore sales data, providing comprehensive insights into sales performance and trends.
 Developed an interactive and insightful dashboard using Excel to analyze superstore sales data, providing comprehensive insights into sales performance and trends.

 # Key Features
 # KPIs:

-Total Sales
+Total Sales,
-Total Profit
+Total Profit,
-Total Quantity
+Total Quantity,
-Average Sales
+Average Sales,
-Average Profit
+Average Profit,
-Number of Orders
+Number of Orders,
 # Visualizations:

 Donut Charts for Sales and Profit by Segment